 When her eldest son came into the world, she prayed that bearing a son for him would bring them closer together.
 Unfortunately, the opposite occurred.

-Drugs, abuse, manipulation, chronic infidelity, jealousy, possessiveness, and even financial ruin didn’t stop her from doing everything in her might to make their relationship work.
+Drugs, abuse, manipulation, chronic infidelity, jealousy, possessiveness, and even financial ruin didn’t stop her.
+She kept doing everything in her might to make their relationship work.
 She enlisted her family to help with the big wedding.
-She found herself with all the tires removed from their only car, or witnessed it being repossessed.
+She found herself with all the tires removed from their only car.
+Saw it repossessed.
 Oh, how her heart tried.
 She forgave and forgave.
-Even the time he had been gone for days, he came back and demanded she give him oral sex, and she inhaled the foul rank smell of another woman’s secretions on him.
+Even the time he had been gone for days, he came back and demanded she give him sex.
+Mostly oral when she inhaled the foul rank smell of another woman’s secretions on him.

 Years went by.
 Five sons came forth from her womb.